-Parents will receive a progress report for English, Science and Mathematics at the end of Term 1 and 3 and each semester, a formal report card is issued to provide students and families with a summative review of their achievements.
+Each semester, a formal report card is issued to provide students and families with a summative review of their achievements.
 Reporting provides parents with opportunities to meaningfully participate in discussions about their student's ongoing achievement.
 Progressive assessment is undertaken by students throughout the year.
 Assessment is used at North Lakes State College to provide information for further learning.
 Where appropriate, results are shared with parents immediately, especially if there is concern around student achievement.